iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 > Although it's an encouraging app, I've noticed it's not completely accurate but helps general motivational.
 I would be really happy if it actually measured the distances walked or run.<br> :date: __2021-01-28 14:56:11__

-> Regularly does not track my brisk walking unless I hold the phone in my hand while I walk.<br> :date: __2021-01-23 10:53:20__

 #### 1-star reviews